shishuwu/myBootApp/README.md

 			}
 		}

+**Note**
-You can configure your pom.xml to adjust your dependencies
+You can configure your pom.xml to adjust your dependencies accordingly.

 ## Spring Secrity ##